OlivierSohn/hamazed/BACKLOG.md

+- Make the audioengine lock-free, to be able to reach lower latencies, and avoid the priority change overhead.

-  -- this example produces, in debug and with Soundflower which has a 1.4ms default latency :
-  --    with no latency : overflow flag: 0 0 4 0 0 (at the end of the first loop)
+The 'stressTest' example produces, in debug and with Soundflower which has a 1.4ms default latency : overflow flag: 0 0 4 0 0 (we see this twice, once at the beginning, and once 1 second after the start) the overflow goes away with 0.002s minLatency
-  --      - which means we take too long to compute (to fix it we should be lock-free?)
-  --      - the overflow goes away with 0.002s minLatency

 -- to be lock free, we would need lock free queues for:
 -- computes, orchestrators